Author Archives: rrglaser

 About rrglaser

 Sr. UX Architect/director, with avocations in music, science & technology, fine arts & culture.
 Finding ways of connecting disparate ideas, facts, and concepts into solving problems.
-In the last 30 years, I have worked at (among others) various Ad agencies, Xerox, Pitney Bowes, Shortel, Philips (medical imaging R&D), CloudCar.
+In the last 30 years, I have worked at (among others) various Ad agencies, Xerox, Pitney Bowes, Shortel, Philips (medical imaging R&D), CloudCar, IDbyDNA, and Cisco.
 I prefer to stand at the vertex of art, technology, culture and design since there is the where the best view of the future exists.
 "Always learning, since I can't apply what I haven't yet learned."

 UX failures: A BOTTOM TEN LIST